Demodicosis is a condition that occurs when the normally self-limiting population of demodex

 and other complications.
 The hair loss can cause quite an issue for homeowners to clean, as

-If your dog has been experiencing some hair loss you might want to read resources similar to this awesome doggy blog
+If your dog has been experiencing some hair loss you might also want to read resources similar to this awesome doggy blog

 for dog hair cleaning tips and tricks, and more!
 Demodicosis occurs sporadically in young dogs but